Trump says U.S. not 'putting up with' North Korea's actions

 The United States wants the Security Council to impose an oil embargo on North Korea, ban the country's exports of textiles and the hiring of North Korean laborers abroad and subject leader Kim Jong Un to an asset freeze and travel ban, according to a draft resolution seen by Reuters on Wednesday.

 Diplomats say the U.N.
-Security Council could also consider barring its airline.
+Security Council could also consider barring the country's airline.

 "I ask Russia to actively cooperate as this time it is inevitable that North Korea's oil supply should be cut at the least," Moon told Putin, according to a readout from a South Korean official.